Organizing Your Sewing Room Part 1: Thread & Bobbins

 Is there some way to mark the color name and number on the robison-anton threads?
 The older spools had the information on paper but when you put your thread on machine in poked a hole and tore it off.
 I have cut them in half and stuck them inside the edge of the spool but then are coming unstuck and falling off.

-2. Marge
+4. Marge

 I use the sponge things they put between your toes when getting a pedicure.
 They work perfect and you can see the thread.
 I then place them in a container with thread color up.

-3. Glenys Donaldson
+5. Glenys Donaldson

 I haven’t got many bobbins but a lot of reels of thread… I keep my everyday ones in a plastic tool/fishing tackle box.
 As well as the bottom of it, there’s two trays that you swing out.
 Both have wee cubby holes, ideal for all the odd sized reels I have.
 I also have a quantity of older ones that I keep in two plastic cutlery trays from the days before kitset kitchens.

-4. Jo
+6. Jo

-I bought some of the larger “Ball” canning jars and organized my spools by color; I think I have 10 or 12 of them.
-I put my “fancy” threads in there.
-My “daily” threads are organized in painted wooden boxes I got from
+I bought some of the larger "Ball" canning jars and organized my spools by color; I think I have 10 or 12 of them.
+I put my "fancy" threads in there.
+My "daily" threads are organized in painted wooden boxes I got from Target and sit right in front of the corresponding fancy threads in the jars.
+If you like to display in a cute way this is for you,

-5. Karen
+8. Karen

 My mom, an avid quilter, passed away in 2019.
-She left behind two 15.5×15.5 unbacked squares with her name embroidered on them in the corner of her piece.
+She left behind two 15.5x15.5 unbacked squares with her name embroidered on them in the corner of her piece.
 How can I hang them without going broke.
 I want to display them in my sewing area.

-6. Lisa Cameron
+9. Lisa Cameron

 I use clear tubing that I cut a slit in and then the width of my bobbins to hold my thread ends in and store them in lipstick trays.
 Similar to ice cube trays but smaller.
 I like this better than the baby pony tail holders now I can see the color without having to remove the holder.
 I purchased a set of draws from IKEA that are shallow and cut dividers and use that for my thread.

-7. Carol Beardmore
+10. Carol Beardmore

 I live in a dusty part of Australia so I’m conscious of keeping my threads clean.
 I use a multiple drawer desk organiser for threads.
 I have cottons, polys and embroidery threads in separate drawers.
 I put all of my cutting things in their own drawer too (all scissors, rotary cutting blades, seam rippers, etc).
 My bobbins are in a clear lidded bobbin box.
 I have some of the bobbins marked with a “C” to indicate cotton threads. the others will be poly or poly cotton.
 To check if they are cotton, burn a short length of thread.
 Cotton will turn to ash.
 Polyesters or blends will form a melted bead.
 Watch your fingers!